vslokenb/semilep_vbs_base/Pocket/zmumu/README.md

 3. Running the Processor: We will launch the coffea processor to iterate over all the events, apply our selections and save the results (histograms) in an output file.

-4. Plot Creation: We will use pocket-coffea's plotting tools to read the results and generate the final graphs of our analysis.
+4. Plot Creation: We will use pocket-coffea's plotting tools to read the results and generate the final plots of our analysis.

 ### 1. Preparation of the Datasets (.json)